lufinkey/react-native-spotify/README.md

 You can find the example server implementation in [`example-server`](./example-server) folder.

 Refresh tokens are part of [OAuth standard](https://tools.ietf.org/html/rfc6749#section-1.5).
 If you are not familiar with them, [Understanding Refresh Tokens](https://auth0.com/learn/refresh-tokens/) can give you a basic idea on how they work.

+## Contributing / Opening Issues

+If you would like to make a pull request, fork from and merge into the *dev* branch only.

+Please do not open issues about getting the module to work unless you have tried using both the example app and the example token swap server.